sashirestela/simple-openai/README.md

   ```
 * Create environment variables for the Azure OpenAI demos

   Azure OpenAI requires a separate deployment for each model.
-The Azure OpenAI require
+The Azure OpenAI demos require
   two models: gpt-4-turbo (or similar) that supports /chat/completions including tool calls,
   and gpt-4-vision-preview that supports /chat/completions including images.
   See the for more details: [Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/).